The Television & Radio Database

 In 2003 the BBC added a searchable TOTP database to their website, listing all available information on every episode ever broadcast, with the promise that it would never be more than a week or two out of date.
 This disappeared shortly after the show was cancelled and, apart from the listings that had been copied from it and re-posted on other websites, has been unavailable ever since... until now!

 TVRDb has created it's own unique TOTP database based on the original listings, brought up-to-date with all the specials broadcast since the show was cancelled.
-Some shows listed in the original database have been deliberately omitted as we do not consider them "proper" TOTP episodes:
+Certain shows listed in the original database have been deliberately omitted as we do not consider them "proper" TOTP episodes:

 Pop Go The 60s!
 (31st December 1969) Introduced by Jimmy Savile and Elfie von Kalckreuth.
 A joint production by BBCtv and ZDF (West Germany).